ionxeph/suika/readme.md

 Rust comes with [Bevy](https://github.com/bevyengine/bevy) (game engine) and [Rapier](https://github.com/dimforge/bevy_rapier) (physics engine), so much of this was fairly simple.

 The game is very minimal, with no music/sound and very minimal (and ugly) UI.
+The game logic may also be buggy.

 I may come back to fix bugs and/or make other improvements.